 4) A Recovery Vehicle is on site in the event your vehicle is damaged or runs off the road.

-Trophies are awarded for the top three finishers in every class with an additional trophy for the overall winner.
-There are no cash prizes but you might earn a discount on future entry fees if you finish on the podium.
+Trophies or medals are awarded for the top three finishers in every class with an additional trophy for the overall winner.
 The best prize is safely enjoying the event and this is what we focus on.

 Events typically take place over two days.
 On the first day competitors will typically get two practice runs up the mountain (or around the circuit) in the morning followed by two qualifying runs.
 The qualifying runs will be used to determine the starting order for the two competition runs on the second day.
 Winners will be determined by their fastest time of the two competition runs.
 You don’t have to participate in every run but you will need to complete at least one qualifying run and one competition run in order to be considered a valid trophy eligable competitor.
 All our courses are very long and trust me you will be tired by the end of each run and ready to relax with food and drink by day’s end.